 4. Insure Yourself Against Cybercrime

 Because cyberattacks are now so rampant, certain insurance companies are now offering policies that are specifically geared to this problem.
 A cyber insurance policy can help you rest easier in the event that an attack does occur.
 Naturally, you should still do everything you can to prevent such an event as an attack can severely disrupt your business even if you are compensated.
+You might also see the use of phishing email and fake landing pages.

 5. Monitor and Secure Employee Devices